 This same concept goes for your imagery and your colors.
 Keep consistency and choose images that have the same style and feel.
 Don’t overcrowd your home page with images or icons, but do include them in things like the header of the page and perhaps with a biography section.

 If you have icons to use (check out www.thenounproject.com for some free and paid options) place them only where it matters, like with your offerings blurb or perhaps your newsletter section.

-Choose a couple of consistent colours to use throughout your website.
+Choose a couple of consistent colors to use throughout your website.
 If you use business cards, or have a logo, keep your website consistent with the appearance and tone of those.
-Try to choose one colour for headings and titles and one colour for buttons, icons or emphasis.
+Try to choose one color for headings and titles and one color for buttons, icons or emphasis.

 And stick to 2.
 It sort of drives me mad when I land on a website that has 4+ fonts all competing for attention.
 It’s a hard job to choose 3 fonts that look really good together, so if you’re going at this on your own, stick to one font for headings and titles and one font for the body copy.
 If you’re super adventurous and trust your creative eye, you can experiment with a third for emphasis or callouts, but it’s not necessary.

 The best place to browse fonts?
 Google fonts (www.google.com/fonts)!
 They’re the most common fonts on the web, free to download and you can ensure that most computers will render them when people end up on your website.

 Don’t make your user go on a wild goose hunt to find your sign up button, email address or phone number.
 And don’t leave them guessing at what you offer.
 Make it easy for someone to land on your home page, find out who you are, what you do and how they can follow up with you.
 Want them to follow you on social media?
 Make it a simple process and include social media icons linked to your profile.
 Want someone to email you or follow up?
 Create a button they can press to open their email, or better yet, include an online form (with something like www.typeform.com)